Accessing Amazon S3 buckets with Redshift Spectrum - Amazon Redshift

 You can configure the following pathways in your VPC:

 • Internet gateway –To connect to Amazon services outside your VPC, you can attach an internet gateway to your VPC subnet, as described in the Amazon VPC User Guide.
-To use an internet gateway, your cluster must have a public IP address to allow other services to communicate with your cluster.
+To use an internet gateway, a provisioned cluster must have a public IP address to allow other services to communicate with it.

 • NAT gateway –To connect to an Amazon S3 bucket in another Amazon Region or to another service within the Amazon network, configure a network address translation (NAT) gateway, as described in the Amazon VPC User Guide.
 Use this configuration also to access a host instance outside the Amazon network.